Your heirs may find themselves at the mercy of thieves if digital assets are not protected.

 First, create an inventory.
 Use the categories above or create your own.
 However, you should make it organized.
-Think about using a password storage program, like Lastpass or Nortons.
+Think about using a password storage program, like LastPass or Nortons.
 They are inexpensive and incredibly handy.
 Make sure the password to that is very good.

 Document your wishes for how you want your digital assets to be managed.
 If you don’t specify this, you may be leaving a wide-open arena for long legal battles.
 Your heirs and beneficiaries may never gain access to them.
 Hackers might go after them and use your identity.
-Your heirs may also have to engage in an expensive and protracted battle with a social media giant with costs eating into their inheritance.
+Your heirs may also have to engage in an expensive and protracted battle with a social media giant, with costs eating into their inheritance.

 Provide for managing digital assets on your Power of Attorney and Will.
-This is a relatively new area, but you can provide power to your attorney in fact and will for management of such assets.
+This is a relatively new area, but you can provide power to your attorney in fact and will for the management of such assets.
 Not all states recognize this position, so you’ll want to speak with a local estate planning attorney to find out what the laws are in your state.

 Maryland has the Maryland Fiduciary Access to Digital Assets Act, which provides powers for the executor in this regard.

-You will also need to go through all of your online accounts and learn what each platform requires, in the instance of the account owner’s death.
+You will also need to go through all of your online accounts and learn what each platform requires in the instance of the account owner’s death.